Welcome to Year 2

 Music

-During PE this half term, the children will be focusing on two areas: Athletics and Striking and Fielding.
+During PE this half term, the children will be focusing on two areas: ball skills and fundamental skills.
 In both areas, the children will be building on their skills from previous years as well as developing and applying PE skills they have learnt in other areas of PE this year.

 Computing